 It had already been windy for a while, and the wind didn’t stop at all while I put up my tent and collected water to filter.
-The wind really only started to die down after the sun went behind a mountain, and even after that it didn’t really stop.
+The wind really only started to calm slightly after the sun went behind a mountain, and even after that it didn’t really stop.

 It feels like it’s going to be rather cool tonight, with gusts of wind.
 The full moon is hiding most of the stars in the sky, but, I think I might have gotten a glimpse of a shooting star through my open tent door.